j-elkins/rock-paper-scissors/README.md

-My Rock, Paper, Scissors program - built in October 2021 as an assignment for The Odin Project.
+Rock, Paper, Scissors - built in October 2021 as an assignment for The Odin Project.

 The initial assignment was to write a program for Rock, Paper, Scissors that was played entirely using the console.
 This took me about 11 hours.

-This was my first time writing a whole JavaScript program entirely from scratch and it was challenging.
-Breaking the project down into smaller steps and writing pseudo code was extremely helpful, and it was the first time I used these problem solving tools.
+This was my first time writing a JavaScript program entirely from scratch and it was challenging.
+Breaking the project down into smaller steps and writing pseudo code was extremely helpful; this was the first time that I used these problem solving tools.
 I learned a lot about functions, parameters, scope, and program organization.

 The next part of the assignment was to create a GUI, and rewrite the code so that the game was played using interactive buttons (instead of prompts and the console).
 This was completed using a combination of CSS/HTML/DOM Manipulation, which took me 6 hours.